spatie/docs.spatie.be-old/resources/views/laravel-slack-slash-command/v1/usage/sending-a-basic-response.md

     },
 ```

 If you type in `/your-command repeat Hi, everybody` in a slack channel now, you'll get a response `Hi, everybody` back.
-When you type in `/your-command this does not exists` the package will output `Hodor` because the `Hodor` handler is the first one which `canHandle`-method returns `true`.
+When you type in `/your-command this does not exists` you'll get a response `Hodor, hodor...` because the `Hodor` handler is the first one which `canHandle`-method returns `true`.